A pregnant woman holding a glass of red wine

 Simply put, there is no safe amount of alcohol to consume while pregnant.
 Any amount of alcohol can be harmful to the fetus.
 Even drinking low to moderate amounts of alcohol while pregnant can lead to miscarriage or problems.
 In fact, one study found that children whose mother drank any amount of alcohol during pregnancy were more likely to have difficulty paying attention, impulsiveness, and a mental health diagnosis, such as separation anxiety or oppositional defiant disorder.

-However, research indicates that heavy drinkers (those who drink more than two alcoholic beverages a day) are at a greater risk of giving birth to a child with fetal alcohol syndrome.
+However, research indicates that heavy drinkers (those who drink more than 2 alcoholic beverages a day) are at a greater risk of giving birth to a child with fetal alcohol syndrome.
 Similarly, binge drinking — defined as four or more drinks in one sitting — can increase a baby’s chance of developing alcohol-related damage.
 So even if we don’t drink often, drinking a large amount at one time can harm the baby.

 What Is the Worst Time To Drink During Pregnancy?

 Similarly, there is also no safe time to drink alcohol during pregnancy.
-While some research suggests that alcohol use is most harmful during the first three months of pregnancy, drinking alcohol at any point during pregnancy can be harmful.
-Some people mistakenly believe that it’s okay to drink later in the pregnancy when the unborn baby is nearly completely formed, but alcohol exposure has adverse effects on brain development throughout pregnancy.
+While some research suggests that alcohol use is most harmful during the first 3 months of pregnancy, drinking alcohol at any point during pregnancy can be harmful.
+Some people mistakenly believe that it’s ok to drink later in the pregnancy when the unborn baby is nearly completely formed, but alcohol exposure has adverse effects on brain development throughout pregnancy.

 Does Alcohol Affect Plan B?